mzyates/techindicators/documentation.md

 ### atr

-The atr function is [average true range](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:average_true_range_atr)  The function requires four parameters: an array of high prices, an array of low prices, and array of closing prices, and a time period for averaging.
+The atr function is [average true range (ATR)](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:average_true_range_atr).
+The function requires four parameters: an array of high prices, an array of low prices, and array of closing prices, and a time period for averaging.
 The time period is adjustable, but 14 is typically used.
 The average true range is returned as an array shorter than the price array by N-1, where N is the time period used for averaging.

 ### rsi